syncfusion/spreadsheet-editor-sdk-blazor-demos/README.md

 # Syncfusion® Blazor Spreadsheet Editor SDK Demos
-This repository contains the demos of Syncfusion® Blazor [**Spreadsheet**](https://www.syncfusion.com/spreadsheet-editor-sdk/blazor-spreadsheet-editor) Component samples.
+This repository contains the demos of Syncfusion® Blazor [**Spreadsheet**](https://www.syncfusion.com/spreadsheet-editor-sdk/blazor-spreadsheet-editor) component samples.
-The following topics can help you to use the Syncfusion Blazor Spreadsheet Component and run this application in your local.
+The following topics can help you to use the Syncfusion Blazor Spreadsheet component and run this application in your local.
 * [Requirements to run the demo](#requirements-to-run-the-demo)
 * [How to run the demo](#how-to-run-the-demo)
 * [Spreadsheet Component Catalog](#spreadsheet-component-catalog)